FactReview: Evidence-Grounded Peer Review with Execution-Based Claim Verification: Related work

+\textbf{Evidence-grounded scientific assistance.} Scientific claim verification asks whether retrieved evidence supports or refutes a claim \citep{Wadden2020FactOF,Soleimani2019BERTFE,Wang2025LLMbasedCA}.
+Literature-grounded assistants such as PaperQA~\citep{L'ala2023PaperQARG}, OpenScholar~\citep{Asai2024OpenScholarSS}, and PT-RAG~\citep{yu2026pt} answer scientific questions with stronger provenance than paper-only prompting, using scholarly-document infrastructure such as SciBERT~\citep{Beltagy2019SciBERTAP}, S2ORC~\citep{Lo2020S2ORCTS}, and GROBID~\citep{Lopez2009GROBIDCA}.
+Work on reproducibility and execution-based evaluation shows that released artifacts often contain evidence absent from the manuscript \citep{Raff2019AST,Pineau2020ImprovingRI,Arbel2024MLXPAF}, while agentic reproduction benchmarks show that bridging paper, code, environment, and reported results remains difficult \citep{Starace2025PaperBenchEA,Zhao2025AutoReproduceAA,Hua2025ResearchCodeBenchBL}.
+These efforts provide useful building blocks, but they do not produce reviewer-facing claim assessments.

-\textbf{Position of our work.} FactReview occupies a distinct position in the design space relative to prior AI reviewing systems and reproducibility agents.
-Its target is not overall paper scoring or review-process simulation, but the assessment of review-relevant claims.
-Its evidence is not limited to the manuscript; it combines evidence from the manuscript with nearby literature and, when available, execution traces from the released repository.
-Its output is not a free-form critique or a reproduction log, but a concise review whose judgments are decomposed into claim-level labels and linked supporting evidence.
-In this sense, FactReview is best understood as an evidence-grounded claim-assessment system for peer review, rather than as either a paper-only reviewer or a generic reproducibility tool.
-Table~\ref{tab:system_comparison} summarizes these differences.
+\textbf{Position of our work.} FactReview occupies a distinct position relative to both lines above.
+Its target is not paper scoring or review generation but the assessment of review-relevant claims.
+Its evidence is not limited to the manuscript; it combines manuscript evidence with retrieved literature and, when code is available, with execution evidence from the released repository.
+Its output is not a free-form critique or a reproduction log but a concise review whose judgments are decomposed into four claim-level labels with explicit links to supporting evidence.
+Two design choices further set FactReview apart from prior automated reviewers: it does not issue an accept-reject recommendation, leaving the final decision to human reviewers, and it grounds every substantive judgment in inspectable evidence rather than in model rhetoric.
+We further measure FactReview's effect on review time and benchmark claim coverage in a reviewer-assistance study, a form of reviewer-in-the-loop evaluation rarely reported in prior LLM-reviewer work.
+Table~\ref{tab:system_comparison} summarizes these design choices against adjacent systems.